aninda-ghosh/SAM-FineTuning/README.md

 # In Details
 ```
 ├── config
 │   └── defaults.py         - here's the default config file.
 ├── data
 │   └── datasets            - here's the datasets folder that is responsible for all data handling.
 │   └── transforms          - here's the data preprocess folder that is responsible for all data augmentation.
 │   └── build.py  	        - here's the file to make dataloader.
 │   └── collate_batch.py    - here's the file that is responsible for merges a list of samples to form a mini-batch.
 ├── engine
 │   ├── trainer.py          - this file contains the train loops.
 │   └── inference.py        - this file contains the inference process.
-├── modeling            - this folder contains any model of your project.
+├── modeling                - this folder contains segment anything model definitions.
-│   └── example_model.py
+│   └── segment_anything
-├── solver             - this folder contains optimizer of your project.
+├── solver                  - this folder contains optimizer of the project.
 │   └── build.py
 │   └── lr_scheduler.py
-├──  tools                - here's the train/test model of your project.
+├── tools                   - here's the train/test model of the project.
 │   └── train_net.py        - here's an example of train model that is responsible for the whole pipeline.
 └── utils
     └── logger.py
 ```

 # Future Work